 As you might imagine, this is a lot to ask of 11yo.
 It’s likely why this kind of programming is NOT generally offered for 11yo.
 It’s why I recommend keeping your 11 yo close: in case she doesn’t hold up under this kind of exhaustion and pressure.
 There are the dance demands, and then there are the maturity demands: navigating relationships with roommates, social pressure, doing his own laundry, ensuring she eats well, maintains your family’s values.
 Most 11 yo won’t have the maturity to hold it all together AND enjoy the process.

 If you have a near-by program that checks some boxes above, they can be great options for 11yo’s.
-I listed them in order of what I would look for first.
-(Get good training first.
+Prioritize getting good training first.
 THEN get a ton of it.
 THEN add the competitive component.
-If you add these a year at a time, your dancer will still NOT be “behind.”)
+If you add these a year at a time, your dancer will still NOT be “behind.”

 To parents of 11yo dancers, I recommend continuing to maneuver through opportunities with phrases like, “Do you want to try (whatever new and hard thing) and see if you like it?
 It could be (exhausting/really demanding/too hard/scary) but it would be a great chance to see if (whatever it is) is for you.”
 If/when he pumps the breaks, respect that MORE than his teachers telling you about her potential or some “amazing opportunity.”
 If/when she pumps the breaks, try phrases like, “That was a lot for someone your age.
 I’m proud of you for giving it a go.
 You might do/feel differently as you get a little older, but we can wait and see.”